YodsakornRhino/dreamhomesite/docs/firebase-rules.md

-# Firebase Security Rule Updates for Property Deletion
+# Firebase security rules for DreamHome chat

-This project expects both Firestore and Cloud Storage security rules to allow a signed-in owner to delete their property listing.
-The following snippets extend the rules from the screenshots you shared so deletes succeed for both new and legacy documents.
+The chat UI stores two types of data:

+- **Shared conversations** in the top-level `conversation` collection with fields like `participants`, `participantProfiles`, `lastMessage`, and the `messages` sub-collection.
+- **Per-user metadata** in `/users/{userId}/Chat/{conversationId}` where each participant can manage their own pin and unread state.

+Update your Firestore and Storage rules so only authenticated participants can read or write to these paths while keeping the existing property rules intact.

-## Cloud Firestore (`firestore.rules`)
+## Firestore rules

 ```rules
 rules_version = '2';